-- (1) The Liquidator or any shareholder or other person liable to contribute to the assets of the Company or creditor may apply to the Court to determine any question arising in the winding up of a Company, or to exercise, as respects the enforcing of calls or any other matter, all or any of the powers which the Court might exercise if the Company were being wound up by the Court. - (2) The Court may make such order on the application as it thinks just.
+- (1) The Liquidator, any Shareholder or other person liable to Contribute to the assets of the Company or creditor may apply to the Court to determine any question arising from the winding up of a Company, or to exercise, as respects the enforcing of calls or any other matter, all or any of the powers which the Court might exercise if the Company were being wound up by the Court. - (2) The Court may make such order on the application as it thinks just.